dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 Which implementation of `Select` is the compiler going to pick?
 The problem is that you've now got two definitions of `System.Reactive.Linq.Observable` from two different assemblies.
 Any file that has a `using System.Reactive.Linq;` directive is going to have both the v6 and the v7 definition of `Observable` in scope.
 Which one is the compiler supposed to pick?

 That call to `Select` is ambiguous.
+The compiler would emit an error because it doesn't know which to use.
 That's the problem you create if you go down this so-called "clean break" path.

 It is technically possible to disambiguate identically-named classes with the rarely-used [`extern alias` feature](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/extern-alias).
 You can associate an alias with a NuGet reference like this: